mplakalovi1/Dasaga-Scripts/ReadMe.md

 ## PowerShell Scripts

-This repository contains simple PowerShell scripts for simulating network outages.
-The scripts automate the toggling (enable/disable) of firewall rule, blocking domain name resolution, and more.
+This repository contains a collection of useful PowerShell scripts designed to simplify various tasks and automate processes.
+These scripts include functionalities for simulating network outages, monitoring disk usage, and more, providing convenient solutions for system administration and management.